-Should you, or can you grow corn in raised beds?
+Is growing corn in raised beds worthwhile?
+Should you add it to your future garden plans this spring and summer?
 It can be tricky, but the answer is definitely yes.
 There are a few things to keep in mind,though, which is why I didn’t add it to my major veggie list.

 I’ll always remember finding corn kernels in a pack once as a kid and just randomly planting them in the dirt just to “see what would happen”…Well, something did, they sprouted, but were scabby looking and most likely non edible.
 You most likely will not get “lucky” with corn.
 So make sure you go in with a plan.